wired-mind/usher/README.md

 If key is omitted, then Kafka will use round-robin partitioning.
 Because usher's KafkaInput plugin is concurrent round-robin partitioning can lead to out-of-order messages.
 So be sure to use a partitioning key accordingly.

+## Kafka Integration Notes

+### Replication Factor

+Note that you must set the Kafka replication factor to a value greater than 1 for failover to work.

+### Recommened Usher Version

+- Version 1.0.85 is "production stable" at this time (Dec 31, 2015) but this version is only tested with a low volume of traffic.
+- There have been some updates to the KafkaPlugin since 1.0.85 so you should **begin testing with version 1.0.86 or greater before ramping up to higher volumes of data.**

+### Integration Tests

+Integration tests are in package *io.cozmic.usher.test.integration* and assume local instances of kafka and zookeeper.
+We recommend running these in docker containers.
+(See docker-compose.yml.)

+Additionally, integration tests assume that the Kafka and Zookeeper services are running on hosts kafka.dev and zookeeper.dev respectively.
+If you are running Kafka/Zookeeper locally (containerized or not) you will need to use something like DNSMasq to resolve these host names to your local machine.
+Usually, such a setup is as simple as adding an address entry to dnsmasq.conf:

+	address=/dev/127.0.0.1

+This will resolve anything ending with 'dev' to your local machine.
+So you should be able to ping {service-name}.dev, e.g. kafaka.dev, zookeeper.dev and see that it resolves to 127.0.0.1.